Kashish-Jain1/Kashish-Jain1/README.md

 ---

 Welcome to my GitHub profile!
-I'm a Business Analyst, passionate about turning data into meaningful insights using tools like Power BI, SQL, Excel, Tableau.
+**Professional Summary**
+Analytical and Success-driven Business Analyst with expertise in transforming raw data into impactful business insights.
+Proficient in using tools like Power BI, Excel, Tableau and SQL with hands on experience in sales analysis, supply chain optimization.
+Skilled in data storytelling and presenting findings to stakeholders to drive strategic decision-making.
+Seeking to contribute analytical and visualization skills in Business Analyst role.

 ### 😄 **About Me**